ncatlab/nlab-content/pages/7/1/3/6/6317/content.md

 [[!redirects Alexander I. Efimov]]
-__Alexander I. Efimov__ is a mathematician at Steklov Mathematical Institute in Moscow and has involvement into the laboratory for algebraic geometry ([Efimov page](http://www.hse.ru/en/org/persons/26335030)) which is lead by Fodor Bogomolov.
+__Alexander I. Efimov__ is a mathematician at Steklov Mathematical Institute in Moscow and has involvement into the laboratory for algebraic geometry ([Efimov page](http://www.hse.ru/en/org/persons/26335030)) which is lead by [[Fedor Bogomolov]].

 * _Cohomological Hall algebra of a symmetric quiver_, [arxiv/1103.2736](http://arxiv.org/abs/1103.2736)